According to UCAS, a record amount of people have been accepted onto university courses in the UK over the last few years.

 Trades Training With Options Skills

-A career in the trades attracts people for a whole host of reasons, from earning potential to job satisfaction.
+A career in the trades attracts people for many reasons, from earning potential to job satisfaction.

 With dedicated student liaison managers and a whole team of experienced trainers in each department, our students receive high-quality training and ongoing support throughout and after completion of their course.